ninnghazad/SWARM/README.md

 ###Noteable system features:
 <ul >
+<li>Full job queue, jobs wait until a drone is free to process them.</li>
 <li>Good pathfinding based on A* with a bunch of optimizations, caching, and shared map.
 Works well with exploration as well known areas.
 (Considering turtles are basically blind.)</li>
 <li>Mining-functions included in API, like digArea or digChunk (100% quarry pattern, refueling, unloading...)</li>
 <li>Drones can specify slots for blocks not be mined, enabling fast mining of all ore while leaving ~60% unwanted untouched and dropping the other.</li>